InvestinGoal Top Picks

 • eToro under CySEC offers only USD as base currency.
 You can use other currencies including EUR, though keep in mind that a conversion fee may be applied.

-• Clients under eToro CySEC will find a minimum deposit of $50 and spreads from 1 pips on forex.
+• Clients under eToro CySEC will find a minimum deposit of $50 (depending on the region) and spreads from 1 pips on forex.

 • eToro’s other entities are: ASIC, FCA and in the USA they are registered with FinCEN.